-• Support developing countries vulnerable to climate change
+Support developing countries vulnerable to climate change

 The harmful impact of climate change is not only a matter of concern for the countries directly affected, but also a matter for the developing countries responsible for climate change.
 A global solution to the problem needs to include adequate support from developed countries to fund adaptation measures taken in developing countries.
-Strengthening of the funds7 established at the Marrakech Accords is essential in practice, and the system has to be institutionalized in an even more effective manner.
+Strengthening of the funds established at the Marrakech Accords is essential in practice, and the system has to be institutionalized in an even more effective manner.

-• The U.N. process as the axis of a global solution
+The U.N. process as the axis of a global solution

 Climate change is a question of adaptation to the impact for small countries, as well as reductions for the large emitting countries.
 As a matter of course, the process of negotiating a future framework should be, just as it has been, conducted at the U.N., which will assure the equitable participation of all countries and a transparent process.
 The U.N. process centers around governmental negotiation, but at the same time, it is also important to mention that the U.N. process is open to the public and to NGOs.
 In this sense, the Kyoto Protocol could be identified as an effective regime that was agreed upon through the U.N. consensus-building process while maintaining international order.
-A decision-making process outside the U.N.
+A decision-making process outside the U.N. could be considered only if it is an additional process with an aim to reinforce that of the U.N.
 No other framework will be able to replace the U.N. process.